rootsongjc/awesome-cloud-native/README.md

 - [docker-elk](https://github.com/deviantony/docker-elk) - The ELK stack powered by Docker and Compose.
 - [docker-pushrm](https://github.com/christian-korneck/docker-pushrm) - A Docker CLI plugin that that lets you push the README.md file from the current directory to Docker Hub.
 Also supports Quay and Harbor.
 - [dockersh](https://github.com/Yelp/dockersh) - A shell which places users into individual docker containers.
-- [dotmesh](https://github.com/dotmesh-io/dotmesh) - dotmesh (dm) is like git for your data volumes (databases, files etc) in Docker and Kubernetes.
+- [dotmesh](https://github.com/dotmesh-io/dotmesh) - Dotmesh (dm) is like git for your data volumes (databases, files etc) in Docker and Kubernetes.
 - [dragonfly](https://github.com/dragonflyoss/Dragonfly) - Dragonfly is an intelligent P2P based file distribution system.
 - [drakov](https://github.com/Aconex/drakov) - Mock Server that implements the API Blueprint specification.
-- [eksctl](https://github.com/weaveworks/eksctl) - a CLI for Amazon EKS.
+- [eksctl](https://github.com/weaveworks/eksctl) - A CLI for Amazon EKS.
 - [escalator](https://github.com/atlassian/escalator) - Escalator is a batch or job optimized horizontal autoscaler for Kubernetes.
 - [fleet](https://github.com/rancher/fleet) - Manage large fleets of Kubernetes clusters.
 - [freshpod](https://github.com/googlecloudplatform/freshpod) - Restart Pods on Minikube automatically on image rebuilds.